iggredible/Learn-Vim/ch06_insert_mode.md

 ## Autocompletion

 As mentioned above, if you press `Ctrl-X` from insert mode, Vim will enter a sub-mode.
 You can do text autocompletion while in this insert mode sub-mode.
-Although it is not as good as [intellisense](https://code.visualstudio.com/docs/editor/intellisense) or any other Language Server Protocol (LSP), but for something that is available right out-of-the-box, it is a very capable feature.
+Although it is not as good as [intellisense](https://code.visualstudio.com/docs/editor/intellisense) or any other Language Server Protocol (LSP), but for something that is available right out of the box, it is a very capable feature.

 Here are some useful autocomplete commands to get started: